 Have you ever noticed how still the house gets when your kids are watching TV or playing a video game or surfing the Internet or are otherwise engaged with computers and smart phones?
 As a parent, I understand how tempting it is to use screen time to purchase a couple of hours of peace and quiet.

-But when screen time becomes the rule rather than the exception, some scary things start to happen.
+But allowing screen time to become the rule rather than the exception is an all-too-common parenting mistake.
+When we make this the norm, some scary things start to happen.
 Interpersonal skills suffer.
 Brains get rewired.
 Creativity dwindles.
 Attention spans shorten.
 Family time disappears.

 If we aren’t careful, our kids will fritter away their entire childhood staring at screens.
 We can’t let that happen.
 The majority of screen time would be better spent reading books, riding bikes, building forts, drawing pictures, making friends, and playing in the fresh air and sunshine.